 The social media company just announced that non-profit organizations and charities can now run fundraising campaigns directly through the site.Registered U.S. non-profits can create fundraising pages that tell the story of the campaign, collect donations, and track progress toward the goal.
 On the fundraising page, there are buttons for preselected amounts or you can enter your own and then just hit the donate button, all while staying within the site.
 Pretty simple.

 The part that could have the biggest impact though is that when a user donates to a cause, a post will appear in the user's friend's news feeds showing that their friend just donated and with a donate button for them to use too.
-Seeing the giving actions of your friends and acquaintances could motivate others to give too, especially when it doesn't require more than a couple extra clicks.
+Seeing the giving actions of your friends and acquaintances could motivate others to give too, especially when it doesn't require more than a couple of extra clicks.

 This isn't Facebook's first attempt into charitable giving.
 The network often appeals to users to donate during times of crisis or after natural disasters, but this is the first time it's giving individual charities the ability to make those same appeals to collect donations within Facebook.